I don’t speak English. Can I record phrases for Project Euphonia in my native language?

 How long does it take to record the phrases?

-The primer phrase set will contain ~300 phrases.
-The full phrase set contains ~1500 phrases, and may take 4-7 hours to record.
-You do not need to record these in one sitting.
+Everyone is encouraged to go at their own pace, but we estimate that recording 300 phrases without any breaks may take between 30 to 90 minutes.
+However, you do not need to record these in one sitting.
 All phrases will be saved, and you can always pick up where you left off.
-You have as much time as needed to complete recording the full phrase set.
+You can take as much time as needed to complete recording the full phrase set.

 When will speech recognition work better for me?